-All street lighting shall be in accordance with the Council's Lighting Strategy entitled 'Southern Lights'.
+All street lighting shall be in accordance with the Council's Lighting Strategy entitled 'Southern Lights' and shall avoid upward spill of light on the night sky.

-All lighting shall provide adequate light to ensure pedestrian safety, but shall be low level and of a consistent design and finish, and shall minimise light pollution.
+All lighting shall provide adequate light to ensure pedestrian safety, but shall be low level and of a consistent design and finish, and shall avoid upward light pollution on the night sky.